rebeccaskinner/rebeccaskinner.github.io/posts/2021-08-25-introduction-to-type-level-programming.md

   sayColor :: String
 ```

-We're using a king signature here to ensure that `color` must have the kind
+We're using a kind signature here to ensure that `color` must have the kind
 `ExampleColor`, so we can crate instances for `Red`, `Green`, and `Blue` as we'd
 expect: